workleap/wl-foundry-cli/CONTRIBUTING.md

 ### Testing

-Once each package is built in dev mode (`pnpm dev`), you can run the unit test using `pnpm test`.
+To run the automated tests, call `pnpm test`.
+The tests are run using [Jest](https://jestjs.io/) and the result will be displayed on the terminal.

-To run manual tests, you also have access to the `create-project` and `foundry` commands once the step above is done.
+To run manual tests, call `pnpm dev`, then you will have access to the `create-project` and `foundry` commands from a terminal.

 ### Done developing

 #### Method 1:

-You can unlink the CLI packages from their folder (`packages/create-project` and `packages/foundry`) and using `pnpm unlink`
+You can unlink the CLI packages from their folder (`packages/create-project` and `packages/foundry`) by using `pnpm unlink`

 #### Method 2: